LeoSan/CursosHabilidadesBlandas2022/00_Oratoria_Escritura/02_CursoTallerOratoria/certificado/Taller de Oratoria.md

 7.
 Ideas are better illustrated when we don't lose our creativity, we don't forget what we want to communicate and we keep an ____ with the topic.
-Improved body language -- Intense concentration REPASAR CLASE
+Improved body language -- Intense concentration  ---- Articulated speech REPASAR CLASE

 8.